Lost-Outpost/sovngarde/GAMEPLAY.md

 ### Recommended Level: 20+

-- :new: [Identity Crisis](https://www.nexusmods.com/skyrimspecialedition/mods/39634?tab=description) `2.1.0` - Investigate the madness afflicting the Northern Asylum of Julianos, and earn the boon of the Madgod himself.
-New enemies, spells, armour, weapons, and a player home await...

-- [Carved Brink](https://www.nexusmods.com/skyrimspecialedition/mods/24351) `2.0.0` - Carved Brink is a large quest modification, from the authors of “Project AHO”.
-This mod adds to Skyrim: a daedric plan of Peryite - The Pits, and an unknown part of Oblivion - Faceted Stones.

 - [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155) `2.0.0` - Clockwork is a quest mod involving a castle high in the Velothi Mountains, lost to the world for over a hundred years.
 Once found, you may call Clockwork Castle home... but if you want to leave, you'll need to discover how to escape.

+- [Identity Crisis](https://www.nexusmods.com/skyrimspecialedition/mods/39634?tab=description) `2.1.0` - Investigate the madness afflicting the Northern Asylum of Julianos, and earn the boon of the Madgod himself.
+New enemies, spells, armour, weapons, and a player home await...

 - [The Lost Wonders of Mzark](https://www.nexusmods.com/skyrimspecialedition/mods/40674) `2.0.0` - Lost Wonders of Mzark is a quest/dungeon mod for those who prefer a more puzzle-oriented game.
 The enemies you encounter within must be disposed of in careful ways, and you'll find more than just fights awaiting you in the depths of Mzarnumez.